Repository workspaces in RelativityOne

 • When using Relativity Processing:

-1. Administrators can load data in using the Relativity Desktop Client (and load files) and processed data via Relativity Processing in the repository.
+1. Administrators can load data in using Import/Export and processed data via Relativity Processing in the repository.

-2. If you are loading data via the Relativity Desktop Client:
+2. If you are loading data via Import/Export:

 1. Watch out for deduplication challenges across the mixed data.